toammann/Multilayer_SMA2Microstrip/readme.md

 Method 1. has the benefit of being easy to generate using any standard S-Parameter simulator such as Qucs.
 The downside of this method is that the characteristics a the single connector (left or right ) are not extracted.
 However, the single connector characteristics are the one of interest when using the connector in an actual circuit.

 The approach in Method 2 extracts these single connector characteristics.
 This data can be compared directly to the simulation result which is desireable.
 However, the output data of this method is more difficult to generate.
-The IEEE P370 Standard [(Electrical Characterization of Printed Circuit Board and Related Interconnects at Frequencies up to 50 GHz) ](https://ieeexplore.ieee.org/document/8078138)comes with an open source mathematical algorithm to achieve this goal.
+The IEEE P370 Standard [(Electrical Characterization of Printed Circuit Board and Related Interconnects at Frequencies up to 50 GHz) ](https://ieeexplore.ieee.org/document/8078138) comes with an open source mathematical algorithm to achieve this goal.
 The source code can be found on the [IEEE gitlab](https://opensource.ieee.org/elec-char/ieee-370).
-Internally it uses a time domain transformation approach.
+Internally, it uses a time domain transformation approach.

 Finally Figure 14 shows the prost processed measurement results from Figure 13 by applying Method 2 on the measured data.